pkia/doubly_linked_list/README.md

 # doubly_linked_list
-Implementaton of a doubly linked list using movie titles.
+Implementaton of a doubly linked list using a movie library